manuelcasanova/socialTemplate/README.md

 *** App Settings ***

-The app includes an App Settings section designed exclusively for SuperAdmins, giving them centralized control over various features of the platform.
+The app includes an App Settings section designed exclusively for Admins and SuperAdmins, giving them centralized control over various features of the platform.
 This allows for quick and flexible customization of the app’s functionality without altering the codebase.
-SuperAdmins can toggle entire features on or off — such as private messaging, posting, profile editing, social connections, or the subscriber section — depending on the desired complexity of the app.
+Admins and SuperAdmins can toggle entire features on or off — such as private messaging, posting, profile editing, social connections, or the subscriber section — depending on the desired complexity of the app.
 This is especially useful for tailoring the app to different use cases, whether it be a lightweight community or a fully featured social platform.
-Additionally, this system is ideal for managing premium features: SuperAdmins can easily unlock access to specific features for paying subscribers.
+Additionally, this system is ideal for managing premium features: Admins and SuperAdmins can easily unlock access to specific features for paying subscribers.

 Beyond global toggles, App Settings offers fine-grained control over individual permissions.
 For instance, the Posts feature can be active while restricting posting to Admins only, disabling comments or reactions, or allowing users to report content but not delete it.
 Below is a breakdown of the configurable options: